reiddraper/reiddraper.com/_posts/2013-11-02-writing-simple-check.md

 title: Writing simple-check
 ---

-For the past several months I've been working on a QuickCheck library for Clojure, called simple-check.
-In this post I will compare simple-check with some other QuickCheck implementations, as well as describe some of the challenges I ran into porting QuickCheck from Haskell to Clojure.
-This will not act as an introduction to QuickCheck, or property-based testing.
+For the past several months I've been working on a [QuickCheck](http://en.wikipedia.org/wiki/QuickCheck) (QC) library for Clojure:
+[simple-check](https://github.com/reiddraper/simple-check).
+In this post I will compare **simple-check** with some of the other QC implementations, and describe some of the challenges I ran into porting QC from Haskell to Clojure.
+This will not act as an introduction to QC, or property-based testing.
+Further, this post assumes some familiarity with Haskell and Clojure.

+## Typing

-One of the first major differences between writing a QuickCheck in a statically-typed language and a dynamically-typed one is that with static-types, we get to use that information to inform QuickCheck of what generators to use to test our function.
-For example, if our function under test has the type `Int -> [Int] -> Bool`, Haskell QuickCheck will use this information to use generators that generate `Int` and `[Int]`, respectively.
+One of the major differences between writing a QC in a statically-typed language and a dynamically-typed language is that with static-types, we get to use that information to inform QC of what generators to use to test our function.
+For example, if our function under test has the type `Int -> [Int] -> Bool`, Haskell QC will use this information to use generators that generate `Int` and `[Int]`, respectively.
 Furthermore, this takes advantage of the fact the we can have polymorphic _values_ in Haskell.
 For example, the `Arbitrary` typeclass in Haskell has a function, `arbitrary`, whose signature is `Gen a`.
 This allows the compiler to fill in the specialized version of `Gen a` for us, without us having to provide a dummy value just to get type-based dispatch.
 In dynamically-typed languages, we resort to explicitly specifying the generators to use for our test (which you can also choose to do in Haskell).
 For the power we get from our tests, I think it turns out not to be too onerous to have to explicitly provide the generators to use, but no doubt more succinct in Haskell.
 Let's take a look a little more concretely how this looks.

 In Haskell: